gregmsanderson/fly-hello-laravel-db-replay/README.md

 We _could_ improve this further by adding additional middleware to help avoid inconsistencies.
 Since the downside of writing to a different database than you are reading from is that a subsequent HTTP request may read stale data which has since changed.
 A way to avoid that would be to return a cookie in the response which contains a threshold time during which read-requests should be fetched from the same database.
 That trades speed for consitency so it would depend on the requirements of your application whether that was important or even required.

+**Note:** If you _already_ have a Laravel application, you can stop here.
+However if you would like to see these changes applied to a sample application, please continue.

 ***

-### Our sample application
+### A sample application

-We built a sample Laravel application to demonstrate using the `fly-replay` header, This includes the changes listed above.
-It reads and writes some random strings to the database.
+We built a sample Laravel application to demonstrate using the `fly-replay` header, It reads and writes random strings to the database.
 That way we can see how fast reads and writes are.

 So of course you won't make _these_ changes to an existing Laravel application.